TaviEz/GymApp/README.md

 **Issues to be fixed**

 At the moment I'm having some trouble adding a new column inside the script, not by just clicking the *Create New* button.
 In this case *weight* was added later than the first columns and as you can see some values are 0.
+Also I need to add a button to redirect you to the ```/gyms``` tab